prusa3d/Prusa-Firmware-ESP32-Cam/doc/ESP32-S3-CAM/README.md

 #### Windows

-The driver should be installed automatically by Windows
+The driver should be installed automatically by Windows.
+SW for FW flash (Flash Download Tools) is [here](https://www.espressif.com/en/support/download/other-tools)

 In the first step, you need to open the application **flash download tool**, and select MCU version